 Energy companies in Moline also usually give rebates for installing energy-efficient heating and cooling equipment.
 We’ll help you navigate this process to confirm you get the best value from your new mini-split unit.

 Are Mini-Splits Worth the Cost?

-- Rooms you aren’t in very frequently.
+- Rooms you don’t use very often.

-- Rooms with hot and cold spots.
+- Spaces with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older residences that don’t have ductwork because of radiator or baseboard heat.
+- Older homes that don’t have ductwork as a result of radiator or baseboard heat.

-When compared to regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also get more accurage control over settings from room to room, due to zoned mini-split technology.
+In contrast with traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also get more accurage control over temperatures from room to room, as a result of zoned mini-split technology.

-Our Pros Can Take on All Your Mini-Split Installation Needs
+Our Specialists Can Handle All Your Mini-Split Installation Needs